carlos-granados/behat-docs/user_guide/context/hooks.rst

 Behat provides a number of hook points which allow us to run arbitrary logic at various points in the Behat test cycle.
-Hooks are a lot like step definitions or transformations - they are just simple methods with special annotations inside your context classes.
+Hooks are a lot like step definitions or transformations - they are just simple methods with special attributes inside your context classes.
 There is no association between where the hook is defined and which node it is run for, but you can use tagged or named hooks if you want more fine grained control.